Ekips-Prime-Pro/Ekips-Prime-Pro-Language/README.md

 - The `tank` function is for making turns.
 - The `module` function is for controling a single motor.
 - The `calibration` function is for calibrating the robot and it motors, it also enhances the ai's capabilities.
-- The `ai` function is for controling the artificial inteligence which is build in for every module if there are datasets to build from, for this there will be an extra Guide.
+- The `ai.run` function is for controling the artificial inteligence which is build in for every module if there are datasets to build from, for this there will be an extra Guide.
 - The `sensor` function is for controling the Input for the artificial inteligence.
 - The `sleep` function will hold the programm for a few moments.
 - The `log` function will print any value you give it.